 I invite you to adopt and promote the term “situation-ready information” across your organization, as well as in conversations and writing.

 The term inherently contains the right question.
-“What is the situation and purpose for which this content required?”
+“What is the situation and purpose for which this information and content required?”
 It naturally leads discussions down the path of “why, what does that mean, so what?”

 Clarity of thinking about the purpose and situational use of information should lead to documenting that thinking.
 When you run a professional production organization that depends on customer satisfaction with the outputs you deliver, you quickly learn how critical this is.

 You now run such an organization.
 Not only do you apply a lot of resources and dollar investments to this endeavor, you have significant business outcomes at stake in getting this right.

-As your content constituent groups, their users and content development teams adopt this mindset and process, you will learn something surprising.
+As your content users and content development teams adopt this mindset and process, you will learn something surprising.

 When information purpose is fully identified, everyone will learn that one asset will seldom get the job done.
 Be prepared.
 Your deliverables list will significantly expand.
 This is one of many reasons your content operations must be able to scale without compromise.

 Here are examples of common purposes that demand situation-ready information:

 - Prospecting for sales, or first stage lead acquisition for marketing

 - Customer education for sales, lead nurturing for marketing (similar but different in important and typically under-appreciated ways)